nshehadeh/AR_BookCover/README.md

 ![](FrontCover_AdobeCreativeCloudExpress.gif)

 ## Back Cover
 The back cover displays basic information about the book.
 If you press the red AR button, it switches to a short review written about the book by me (you might have some trouble with this with a mac camera because of loss of image target tracking).
+This works using Vuforia's virtual button game object and a simple C# script that switches which game object between the information and the review is active every time you hit the button.

 ![](BackCover_AdobeCreativeCloudExpress.gif)